 -The Ship, San Antonio.
 Opened in 2011, its name is due to its boat shape.
 It has measures of 3 meters high and 18 long.
 It's in Plaza Coixet, on Menéndez Pidal Street.

 -Polideportivo de Es Viver, Ibiza.
-It has some 60 square meters and some 800 dams.
+It has about 60 square meters and about 800 dams.
 To practice in it you also have to be federated.
-The sports center is located in Calle Sindicalista Margalida Roig 5.
+The sports center is on Sindicalista Margalida Roig 5 street.